sohbaker/JS-Books/README.md

 ## Code
 This project is written in JavaScript ES6 (Vanilla) and also uses Node-js.
+(Note: original GitHub repository: https://github.com/sohbaker/Books-old.
+Due to issue with folder organisation, subfolder was split out into this repository on 22nd January 2019.)

 ## Testing
 Run your tests using `$ npm run test`